exlskills/course-java-ap/07_Object Oriented Programming/02_Abstract Classes and Interfaces/00_Implementing Abstract Classes/03_Multiple Choice.prob.md

->>Which of the following statements about a class that contains an abstract method is(are) true?
+>>Which of the following statements about a class that contains an abstract method is(are) true?<br/>
 <p>I.   You can't have any constructors in this class.<br/>
 II.
 This class must be declared as abstract.<br/>
 III.
 You can't declare any fields in this class.</p><<